ceejbot/md2nexus/README.md

 ## Notes on conversion

 Markdown is far more expressive than Nexus bbcode, which is a stunted bbcode variation.
-Some valid markup types are converted to code blocks where that makes sense.
-What I did with tables was use a table output formatter intended for terminal usage, and wrap it all in a code block.
+This tool converts some Markdown concepts to code blocks to make them work.
+For example, to handle Markdown tables, this tool uses a table output formatter intended for terminal usage and wraps it all in a code block.

 Github-flavored markdown is supported.
 [MDX](https://mdxjs.com) is not supported at all, as Nexus bbcode doesn't allow components or javascript or indeed any potentially dangerous user-generated content.